 - Research the most suitable journalists; check their work, what they’ve written in the past, and if your content is relevant to them.

 - Make it personal; mention an article of theirs that you liked and your story could be featured in, generally, you have to show them why it is beneficial to cover your story.

-- Create engaging content, something they can’t say no to; what you’re offering should be so appealing no one can refuse it, when you’re approaching them it needs to be clear that it will be beneficial to include your pitch into their work.
+- Create engaging content, something they can’t say no to; what you’re offering should be so appealing no one can refuse it.
+When you’re approaching them it needs to be clear that it will be beneficial to include your pitch in their work.

-Here are 2 digital PR examples to get inspiration from.
+Here are two digital PR examples to get inspiration from.

 Example #1: Guinness Clear

 Guinness Clear launched a successful campaign in 2019.
 The great thing about this campaign is that the brand was not trying to promote its product directly and in an obvious way.
 Instead, the campaign was focused on encouraging Guinness drinkers to remember to hydrate with a reasonable amount of water.

 This campaign demonstrates that sometimes success comes from caring about your customers and their well-being.
 That way the brand’s audience feels valued and that they matter more than increasing sales, so customer loyalty will be boosted.